client-engineering-devops/gitops-workshop-guide/sterling/Scenarios.md

     #setup.cfg configuration starts here.
 Property names must follow camelCase format.
   setupCfg:
     ....
-    dbCreateSchema: true    <--- change to false
+    dbCreateSchema: true    <----change to false
 ```

 Now deploy the changes by committing and pushing the changes to your `multi-tenancy-gitops-services` repository: